/

 The DSA and DMA present both challenges and opportunities for EU startups.
 On one hand, startups may face additional compliance burdens and increased competition from larger platforms.
 On the other hand, the regulatory framework can level the playing field, provide clearer rules for market entry, and enhance trust and user confidence in digital services.
 Startups can benefit from increased transparency, improved access to data, and fairer competition, which can foster innovation and growth.

-Keep exploring EU Startups Startup Showcase: MyDefence Revolutionizing Military Operations with Cutting-Edge Technology
+Keep exploring EU Startups: Startup Showcase: Nexdot – Revolutionizing Quantum Dots with Nanoplatelets

 The Implementation Timeline and Compliance Obligations